B9Tony/Cartalog/README.md

 # Cartalog
-Before it virually spinned off, it was cartalog
+Before it virtually spinned off, it was cartalog